benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-P3.png)

 - P3 may appear below a 'split by _relprop / relprop.f_' which appears below a relationship.
 The relationship may be wrapped by an 'L'
-- _relprop1_ is a property of the relationship, _f_ is a valid function to apply to the property's value
+- _relprop1_ is a property of the relationship; _f_ is a valid function to apply to the property's value

 - P3 may appear below a 'split by _{pt/at/st}/< ett >_' which appears below a relationship.
 The relationship may be wrapped by an 'L'
 - {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the aggregation (see XXX) or right of the aggregation (see Q269)